-Hypnotherapy for Addiction
+Hypnotherapy for Compulsive Behaviours.

 Each action in our lives is a result of an impulse which gives way to a reaction.
-Addiction arises when the impulse causes us to take a course of action which we no longer desire to take, but lack the motivation to control.
+Compulsion arises when the impulse causes us to take a course of action which we no longer desire to take, but lack the motivation to control.

 If a slip up occurs you must not attribute this to personal negative attributes such as ‘I am no good at this’, ‘it is too hard for me’, ‘I am a failure’ or any other personally damming statements.

 One slip does not equal failure, only that you were not prepared for that trigger and you need to plan for future obstacles.
-You are on the pathway of stopping the addiction and you must remember that each journey has its obstacles and pot holes which need to be overcome, you do not need to run back to the beginning and start again!
+You are on the pathway of stopping and you must remember that each journey has its obstacles and pot holes which need to be overcome, you do not need to run back to the beginning and start again!

 Hypnotherapy can increase motivation and decrease desire, working with both conscious and subconscious patterns of thoughts, beliefs and behaviour.